-KEPLER ORCHESTRA is related to Spitfire Audio’s Evo Grid, but it is not an EVO as you are used to.
+KEPLER ORCHESTRA is related to Spitfire Audio’s Evo Grid, but it The new KEPLER ORCHESTRA from Spitfire Audio is related to their previous Evo Grid, but it is not an EVO as you are used to.
 The new invention is called Systems Grid which you can think off as an articulation mapping mechanism.

 Kepler Orchestra’s Innovative Characteristics

-The Warped section contains thirty contrasting sounds to add an extra layer of cosmic depth and atmosphere to your polyrhythmic compositions.
-Each of these sounds was produced using the organic sample content from the library, designed to add unique depth, texture, and atmosphere to any composition.
+The Warped section of the library is designed to add an extra layer of cosmic depth and atmosphere to your polyrhythmic compositions.
+Each of these sounds was produced using the organic sample content from the library, which has been designed to add unique depth, texture, and atmosphere to any composition.

 The 18,300 samples-strong KEPLER ORCHESTRA can be purchased and digitally downloaded (37.4 GB) for a time-limited introductory promo price of £199.00 GBP (inc. VAT)/$229.00 USD/€229.00 EUR (inc. VAT) until June 6, 2019 — rising thereafter to an RRP of £249.00 GBP (inc. VAT)/$299.00 USD/€299.00 EUR (inc. VAT).